Events that fire on a page with a Webix-based application fall into three groups:

 Such properties come in pairs and include:

-All these properties allow attaching the corresponding behavior (clicking, double-clicking, etc.) for the items of a component with a specified CSS class, thus redefining the default behavior.
+All these properties allows specifying custom behaviour (clicking, dbl-clicking, etc.) for the items of a component with the specified CSS class, thus redefining the default behaviour.

-Let's have a look at the examples that show how the onClick and on_click handlers can be used.
+Let's have a look at the examples on how you can use the onClick and on_click handlers.

-1. With on_click, redefining can be done only after the component initialization.
+1. With on_click, you can redefine clicking only after the component initialization.

 The on_click handler: